-When most people think of Nevada, the first thing that comes to mind is casinos, nightlife, and desert climes.
+Important: We updated this article in January 2023 with the most current info available.
+When people think of Nevada, they imagine casinos, night life, and desert climes.
 However, did you know Nevada has more mountain ranges than any other state?
 It also has a huge wild horse population.
-And though ironically nicknamed the Silver State, Nevada is actually the largest gold-producing U.S. state.
+And though ironically nicknamed the Silver State, Nevada is actually the largest gold-producing state.
 Also, Las Vegas has more hotel rooms than any other place on earth.
 Which makes sense when you consider what happens in Vegas supposedly stays there.
 And what if you happen to stay in Nevada for a long time (meaning it’s your home)?
-Well, one thing you don’t want to gamble with as a resident is your health.
-If you suddenly find yourself unable to work, you need to know how to get the Nevada disability benefits you deserve.
+Well, one thing you don’t want to gamble with is your health.
+If you find yourself unable to work, you need to know how to get Nevada disability benefits.
 Because trust us, you want to beat the odds on this one.

 What Nevada Disability Programs are Available?

 There are two Nevada disability options available for residents.
 Through the Social Security Administration (SSA), Nevadans can apply for Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI).
 The former looks mostly at prior work history, the latter at financial need.
 As both programs are federally funded, applicants must also prove that they meet the federal definition of disability.

 Unlike a few states, there is no short-term disability in Nevada.
 Therefore, these programs are only for those with long-term conditions that force them to stop working for at least 12 months.

 Currently there are 711,436 disabled adults in the state of Nevada, or one in four residents.
 Most of those have mobility impairments (13%) and cognitive issues (11%).
 Unfortunately, many of these people don’t get any of the $6 billion Nevada spends on annual disability benefits.